Air Canada Flight Compensation: Delay and Cancellation

 Air Canada Flight Delay Compensation

-The APPR divides the flight delay compensation tiers into large and small airlines.
-As Canada's largest carrier, you can claim the following amounts depending on the arrival delay:
+Under APPR, your Air Canada flight delay compensation depends on the length of the delay and the size of the carrier.
+As Canada's largest carrier, you can claim the following amounts from Air Canada depending on the arrival delay:

 - CAD $1,000 for delays that go beyond 9 hours